 The Pioneer Venus bus also carried two experiments, a neutral mass spectromenter and an ion mass spectrometer to study the composition of the atmosphere.
 With no heat shield or parachute, the bus survived and made measurements only to about 110 km altitude before burning up.
 The bus was a 2.5 m diameter cylinder weighing 290 kg, and afforded the only direct view of the upper Venus atmosphere, as the probes did not begin making direct measurements until they had decelerated lower in the atmosphere.

-Detailed information on the probes, experiments, and data - NSSDC Master Catalog
+Detailed information on the probes, experiments, and data - NSSDCA Master Catalog

 Pioneer Venus Orbiter